Why Are We Pleased With Others' Misfortune?

-(c) Pleasure-in-others'-misfortune is associated with the passivity of the agent enjoying the situation.
-An active personal involvement is contrary to the rules of fair competition; it would present us as deliberately harming the other, and hence as not being the real winner in the ongoing competition.
+(c) Pleasure in others' misfortune is associated with the passivity of the agent enjoying the situation.
+Active personal involvement is contrary to the rules of fair competition; it would present us as deliberately harming the other, and hence as not being the real winner in the ongoing competition.
 It may also be considered an offense; although the other person might deserve misfortune, or even punishment, we lack the authority to impose it.
 Typically, one of the greater contributions to the pleasure we take in others' misfortune is the feeling that the failure of our competitor is not due to our own wicked behavior.
 It is as if justice has been done in the spirit of the Talmudic saying: "The tasks of the righteous get done by others."
 This is a kind of unsolicited gift.

-There would seem little in common between romantic love, which involves a positive attitude toward the beloved, and the negative attitude of pleasure-in-others'-misfortune.
+There would seem to be little in common between romantic love, which involves a positive attitude toward the beloved, and the negative attitude of pleasure in others' misfortune.
 However, it can be present when the misfortune is very minor and the partner responds to the misfortune humorously or by teasing—a response that is part of a loving relationship, as are other types of games.
 It is, however, more common in loving relationships when a third party is involved, or when the romantic relationships failed.
-Consider the following case described a student: "Last winter, I had a lover, who had this awful girl friend.
+Consider the following case described a student: "Last winter, I had a lover, who had this awful girlfriend.
 Some days after I had an aching throat, I heard them talking on the phone, and she was surprised to discover she did not feel well and that her throat ached.
 Well, the smile on my face was not easy to conceal."
-In another case Inga is joyful over the infidelity of Kate's husband Richard, since Kate used to be her own husband's lover.
-Kate may suffer a great deal because of Richard's infidelity, and Inga may know it; nevertheless, in enjoying this event Inga thinks that justice has been done and that Kate's suffering resembles her own, thus putting them on equal footing.
-In such cases the other's misfortune may be substantial, but it is not much greater than what used to be, or may still be our own misfortune.
-Here punishment also fits, and in no way exceeds, the crime and we can continue to believe that justice has been done.
+In another case, Inga is joyful over the infidelity of Kate's husband Richard, since Kate used to be her own husband's lover.
+Kate may suffer a great deal because of Richard's infidelity, and Inga may know it; nevertheless, in enjoying this event, Inga thinks that justice has been done and that Kate's suffering resembles her own, thus putting them on equal footing.
+In such cases, the other's misfortune may be substantial, but it is not much greater than what used to be, or may still be, our own misfortune.
+Here punishment also fits, and in no way exceeds, the crime, and we can continue to believe that justice has been done.

-Sometimes the profound pain of losing a lover may generate pathological attitude which is even worse than pleasure-in-others'-misfortune.
+Sometimes the profound pain of losing a lover may generate pathological attitude which is even worse than pleasure in others' misfortune.
 A real example like this is that of a man whose wife had an affair, and as a result, they divorced.
-The wife married her lover, and shortly afterwards, gave birth to a son.
+The wife married her lover, and shortly afterward, gave birth to a son.
 A few years later when the child developed cancer, the man expressed pleasure that his ex-wife had been punished.
-This is a pathological case since not only is the wife's misfortune far too severe but the misfortune is shared by an innocent child.
+This is a pathological case, since not only is the wife's misfortune far too severe, but the misfortune is shared by an innocent child.

-When we consider pleasure-in-others'-misfortune as pertaining to minor misfortunes and involving our belief that justice has been done and that we are not responsible for eliciting the misfortune, then this emotion is not so reprehensible from a moral point of view.
-The conventional view, which severely condemns pleasure-in-others'-misfortune, stems from considering cruelty and sadism as prototypical cases of this emotion.
+When we consider pleasure in others' misfortune as pertaining to minor misfortunes and involving our belief that justice has been done, and we are not responsible for eliciting the misfortune, then this emotion is not so reprehensible from a moral point of view.
+The conventional view, which severely condemns pleasure in others' misfortune, stems from considering cruelty and sadism as prototypical cases of this emotion.
 We have seen that this view is mistaken.

 Adapted from The Subtlety of Emotions